Cupolas of Capitalism

 New Capitol building

 is an adjacent, 322 foot tall, flat topped skyscraper in the International Style.
-The Florida sites listed above also include coverage of this building.
+Visitors guide, building history, and tour info are available at the official Florida Capitol website.

-Georgia Atlanta 206 Washington St. SW. (between Mitchell St. SW. & Martin Luther King Dr. SW.) / bird's eye view rotated to show front from MS Bing; street and 3D view from Google Maps; and 3D model from Google 3D warehouse.
+Georgia Atlanta 206 Washington St. SW. (between Mitchell St. SW. & Martin Luther King Dr. SW.) / bird's eye view rotated to show front from MS Bing; street and 3D view from Google Maps; and 3D model from 3D Warehouse.

 1883-89, Capitol designed and built / Willoughby J. Edbrooke and Franklin P. Burnham.